 The first option that most drivers will add to an insurance policy is increased liability limits.
 While you can drive with the legal minimum, a serious accident can exceed those limits quickly, so most drivers carry higher limits.
-In addition to this there are a wide selection of coverage options to choose from.
+In addition to this, there is a wide selection of coverage options to choose from.

 Collision and Comprehensive